Oh Yeon-seo: 2012–2013: Rising popularity

-2014–present: Breakthrough
+2014–present: Breakthrough and critical acclaim

 Oh played the lead role of Jang Bo-ri, a compassionate and selfless person, in the highly acclaimed series Jang Bo-ri is Here!
 (2014).
 The drama's ratings peaked at 40.4%, and led to a surge in popularity for Oh.
 She had a hard time playing the character as she grew up in Gyeongsang-do but her character had to speak the Jeolla-do dialect, which she had never used in her entire life.

 In 2015, Oh played Shin Yool, the last princess of Balhae, in the historical drama Shine or Go Crazy, co-starring Jang Hyuk.
 The series was a modest hit, and topped ratings in its timeslot throughout its run.

-Oh then starred alongside Rain in the SBS drama Please Come Back, Mister, which aired from February to April, 2016.
+Oh then starred alongside Rain in the SBS drama Come Back Mister, which aired from February to April 2016.
 She played Han Hong-nan, a male character reincarnated in a female's body.
 Oh was praised for her chemistry with co-star Lee Ha-nui, whom she has acted with in her previous project Shine or Go Crazy.
 She also impressed viewers through her comedic portrayal of her masculine role.
 The same year, she starred in Take Off 2, the sequel to the 2009 movie Take Off where she plays a member of the first South Korean woman's national ice hockey team.

 In 2017, Oh starred in the historical drama remake of the 2001 box office hit My Sassy Girl alongside Joo Won.
 In August 2017, Oh signed with new management agency Celltrion Entertainment.
 The same year, she was cast in tvN's fantasy romantic comedy/tragedy drama A Korean Odyssey, written by the Hong sisters.

 In 2018, Oh starred in the film adaptation of the Cheese in the Trap alongside Park Hae-jin, who also played the role of Yoo Jung in the drama.

 In 2019, Oh was cast in the romantic comedy drama Love with Flaws.
 In October 2019, Oh re-signed with SidusHQ.

 In 2021, Oh was cast in the web drama Mad for Each Other which premiered on May 24 alongside Jung Woo.
 Later in November 2021, Oh officially signed with Story J Company.

-In 2022, she was cast in Café Minamdang as Han Jae-hui, a third-year homicide detective, alongside Seo In-guk.later in the same year Oh has returned to the big screen, with the film Men of Plastic, which will be released in November with Ma Dong-seok, Jung Kyung-ho and Oh Na-ra.
+In 2022, she was cast in Café Minamdang as Han Jae-hui, a third-year homicide detective, alongside Seo In-guk. later in the same year Oh has returned to the big screen, with the film Men of Plastic, which will be released in November with Ma Dong-seok, Jung Kyung-ho and Oh Na-ra.

 Personal life

+Relationship

 On March 29, 2018, it was confirmed that Oh is in a relationship with actor Kim Bum.
 However, after a few months of dating they were reported to have parted ways.